+By using our online submission form, it helps us to process your complaint quickly.
 Please provide as much detail as you can about the problem.
 State when the problem started and what harm is being caused.

 For possible unauthorised uses, provide full details of the activity such as hours of use, vehicle movements (including registration numbers) and customer visits (including times).

 For possible unauthorised buildings please explain how they differ from the approved plans (if there has been a planning permission) and provide details of the dimensions and location of the structure.